ryan-a-baker/ryanbakerio/_posts/2019-10-01-scaling-rabbitmq-on-k8s.md

 ![Workflow](https://github.com/ryan-a-baker/ryanbakerio/blob/master/_posts/scaling-rabbit-images/workflow.png?raw=true){: .center-block :}

-## RabbitMQ and the RabbitMQ Exporter
+## RabbitMQ Server and the RabbitMQ Exporter

-At the heart of this demo is the RabbitMQ service, which is a typical basic deployment based on the [RabbitMQ helm chart]([bitnami](https://github.com/helm/charts/tree/master/stable/rabbitmq) from Bitnami.
+At the heart of this demo is the RabbitMQ service, which is a typical deployment based on the [RabbitMQ helm chart]([bitnami](https://github.com/helm/charts/tree/master/stable/rabbitmq) from Bitnami.
 There is a unique aspect to this deployment though, and that is the addition of the RabbitMQ Exporter.
 This runs as the "metrics" container inside of the RabbitMQ pod, and it's purpose is to export metrics from RabbitMQ via HTTP in a format that Prometheus can "scrape" to collect data.

 With the helm chart for RabbitMQ, it's very easy to enable this as part of your [values file](https://github.com/ryan-a-baker/k8s-scaling-demo/blob/master/charts/rabbitmq/values.yaml#L18-L20)